-When moving to a new country, you might struggle with the transportation while planning trips inside the country.
+When moving to a new country, you might struggle with transportation while planning trips in the country.
 It can be difficult to achieve a student-friendly budget if you don’t know where to find the best deals.
-To this post we’ve collected the best ways you can travel in Finland from one city to another and the cost of them.
+In this post, we’ve collected the best ways you can travel in Finland from one city to another and the cost of them.

 - Onnibus – around 30€